hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 image $\mathbf{x}$ that's represented as a $D = W \times H \times 3$ array of numbers, and we want to find out which category (in a set of
 $K$ categories) that it belongs to.
-One way to convey this information is to get a confidence *score* for each category (and the largest score amongst these being the main category we're looking for).
+One way to convey this information is to get a *confidence score* for each category (and the largest score amongst these will be the main category we're looking for).

 In essence, what we're looking for is a function $f: \mathbb{R}^D
 \mapsto \mathbb{R}^{K}$ that maps image data to class scores.
 The